zucchini fritters with an avocado raita

 preparation

-1. Grate the zucchinis, either with a box grater, or using the shredding blade of a food processor.
-Place in a colander, sprinkle over a ¼ teaspoon of salt and allow to stand for 20 – 30 minutes.
+- Grate the zucchinis, either with a box grater or using the shredding blade of a food processor.
+Place in a colander, sprinkle over ¼ teaspoons of salt and allow to stand for 20 – 30 minutes.

-3. Squeeze the grated zucchinis dry with your hands.
+- Squeeze the grated zucchinis dry with your hands.
 You will be surprised by the amount of liquid that is squeezed out.
-This will stop the fritters from going soggy.
-Place in the bowl with the linseed mixture, along with the mint and dill.
+This will stop the fritters from going soggy—place in the bowl with the linseed mixture, along with the mint and dill.

-4. In a bowl, place the chickpea flour, baking powder, remaining salt and pepper, stir to combine, then add to the zucchini mixture, and combine well.
+- Place the chickpea flour, baking powder, remaining salt, and pepper in a bowl, stir to combine, then add to the zucchini mixture and combine well.
 The mixture will be sticky.

-5. Heat the oil over medium heat in a cast-iron skillet.
+- Heat the oil in a cast-iron skillet over medium heat.
 When hot, test by putting a heaped tablespoon of the batter into the hot oil.
 Spread a little to make a round, flatter shape.
 Cook them over medium-high heat until the edges turn golden, about 3 – 4 minutes.

 avocado raita